Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Numerical Studies

 A significant inhomogeneity of the von Mises stress distribution in the particle is identifiable.
 Whereas the stress values at the larger half-axis are lower than $0.45~\si{GPa}$, the von Mises stresses are more than 1.5 times higher at the smaller half-axis and feature two peaks near the particle surface: one due to tensile stresses because of the plastic deformation next to the surface and one due to compressive stresses a little further inside of the particle, both again like in the 1D case in~\cref{fig:1d_one_half_cycle}(c) or in~\cref{fig:1d_nine_half_cycle}(c).
-This inhomogeneity of the stress distribution is especially important for further investigations on particle damage or fracture.
+The strong change of stress gradients near the surface of the smaller half-axis may appear unusual.
+However, as outlined, the change of the gradients results from the change in sign of the tangential stresses from tensile at the particle surface to compressive in the particle interior close to the surface, c.f.~\cref{fig:1d_one_half_cycle}(c).
+As the von Mises stress, c.f.~\cref{eq:von_mises_stress}, is the absolute value of the stress deviator, this change results in the two maxima close together.
+This inhomogeneity of the stress distribution between compressive and tensile stresses is especially important for further investigations on particle damage or fracture.

 However, the finding of the higher stresses and plastic deformation at the smaller half-axis are in contrast to the numerical outputs in~\cref{fig:parameter_study}(b).
 There, larger particle size results in larger stresses, so it would be reasonable to feature higher stresses at the longer half-axis.
 Though, the longer half-axis is responsible for lower concentration values in the particle center.
 On the smaller half-axis, the diffusion would create higher concentrations in the particle center.
 Thus, the influence of the lower concentration values at the longer half-axis is responsible for higher concentration gradients at the smaller half-axis resulting in higher stress and plastic deformation.
 In this context it is important to recall that a constant external lithium flux is used at the particle surface, which favors this behavior.